-- All students included in this count initially enrolled in school in the United States between February 1, 2015 and January 31, 2018.
+- All students included in this count were enrolled in a public or nonpublic school in the LEAs jurisdiction as of October 3, 2018.

-- A file is maintained by the LEA that includes a list of the eligible immigrant students counted, dates of arrival in the United States, and the public or nonpublic schools in which they are enrolled.
+- A file is maintained by the LEA that includes a list of the eligible immigrant students attending nonpublic schools, dates of arrival in the United States, and the nonpublic schools in which they are enrolled.

-- I have verified the public and nonpublic immigrant counts and know them to be true and accurate.
+- The Chief School Officer has verified the public and nonpublic immigrant counts and know them to be true and accurate.

-- I, the Chief School Officer, do hereby certify that all the facts, figures and representations in this report, including all exhibits and attachments, hereto and hereby submitted, are true and correct to the best of my knowledge.
+- The Chief School Officer hereby certifies that all the facts, figures and representations in the data, including all exhibits and attachments, hereto and hereby submitted, are true and correct to the best of the Chief School Officer’s knowledge.

-LEAs requiring assistance with this survey should contact their Regional Bilingual Education Resource Network or the Department's Office of Bilingual Education and World Languages at (518) 474-8775.
+LEAs requiring assistance with collecting or reporting this data should contact their Regional Bilingual Education Resource Network or the Department's Office of Bilingual Education and World Languages at (518) 474-8775 or (718) 722-2445.

 Additional information about federal immigration law is available on the US Citizenship and Immigration Services website, and the entire text of Title III, Part A can be found on the US Department of Education Title III — Language Instruction for Limited English Proficient and Immigrant Students website.